 As a thumb rule, invest in companies with debt to equity ratio less than 1 as it means that the debts are less than the equity.

 It is used to check how well the company can meet its interest payment obligation.
 Interest coverage ratio can be calculated by:

 Where EBIT = Earnings before interest and taxes

-If interest coverage ratio is less than 1, then it’s a sign of trouble as it means that the company has not enough funds to pay its interests.
+Always invest in a company with a high and stable Interest coverage ratio.
+As a thumb rule, avoid investing in companies with an interest coverage ratio less than 1, as it may be a sign of trouble and might mean that the company has not enough funds to pay its interests.

 In this article, we discussed the list of most important Financial ratios for investors.
 If you want to look into these financial ratios for any publically listed company on Indian stock exchanges, you can go to our stock research portal.
 Here, you can find the five year analysis and factsheet of all these ratios.